 This funny expression means that something is really far away.
 It’s similar to the English expression “in the middle of nowhere”, although it doesn’t necessarily need to be a deserted area.

-This is a great Spanish phrase that really shows the variety of the language, since almost every single region has their own version of this expression.
+This is a great Spanish phrase that really shows the variety of the language since almost every single Spanish-speaking region has its own version of this expression.

 Instead of “zapato”, you might hear: sandalia, chancla, gorro, sombrero, mechero, o alpargata.

 - Es imposible aparcar en el centro, voy a tener que ir aparcar donde Cristo perdió la sandalia. – It’s impossible to park in the city center, I’m going to have to park in the middle of nowhere.

 This is one of many hilarious Spanish euphemisms.
 Basically, when you tell someone to go fry asparagus, you’re telling them to F off.
 Many countries have different phrases to mean the same thing.

 For example, this same expression in Mexican slang is “mandar a alguien por un tubo”.